backdrop-ops/backdrop-docker/README.md

 cd backdrop-eval
 ```

-## Step 3:  Create a Docker Startup File that References a Backdrop Docker Image
+## Step 3:  Create a New Docker Startup File Referencing a Backdrop Docker Image
-In the `backdrop-eval` directory, create `compose.yml` file with the following contents:
+In the `backdrop-eval` directory, ensure that a `compose.yml` file exists, with the following contents:
 ```

 services: